-We hereby consent to the filing of this opinion in Exhibit 5.2 to the Registration Statement.
+We hereby consent to the filing of this opinion in Exhibit 5.1 to the Registration Statement.
 We also consent to the reference to our firm under the heading "Legal Matters" in the Registration Statement.
-In giving this consent, we do not thereby admit that we are in the category of persons H&E Equipment Services L.L.C.
-Page 3 whose consent is required under Section 7 of the Securities Act or the rules and regulations of the Commission.
+In giving this consent, we do not thereby admit that we are in the category of persons whose consent is required under Section 7 of the Securities Act of the rules and regulations of the Commission.